MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

 - **Optimize your time investment by focusing on what you need.**

-  When examining a command-line tool for automation, remember you are not required to replicate all features of the tool in the amplified cmdlet.
+  When examining a command-line tool for automation, remember you aren't required to replicate all features of the tool in the amplified cmdlet.
 In other words, focus on the features of the tool you need to accomplish your goal.
 If a tool has 12 use cases and you only need the functionality of two, create a Crescendo configuration only for the two scenarios you need.